erduotong/nuitka-doc-zh/docs/--help.md

                         filename.
 Default is standard output.

   General OS controls:
-    --windows-console-mode=CONSOLE_MODE
-                        Select console mode to use.
-Default mode is 'force' and creates a console window if not available, i.e. the program was started from one.
-With 'disable' it doesn't create or use a console.
-With 'attach' an existing console will be used for outputs.
-Default is 'force'.
     --force-stdout-spec=FORCE_STDOUT_SPEC
                         Force standard output of the program to go to this location.
 Useful for programs with disabled console